 We are struggling with communication.
 Is that normal?
 Do we need marriage counselling?

 Many miscommunications in relationships will occur when we assume the other person knows how we feel without having told them.
-Communication and power struggles throughout the relationships is one of the most common issues experienced by couples.
+Communication and power struggles throughout the relationships is some of the most common issues experienced by couples.

-Talking openly about what you need from the other person is essential to feel comfortable and understanding each other’s wants and needs.
+Talking openly about what you need from the other person is essential to feeling comfortable and understanding each other’s wants and needs.
 Underlying mental health struggles can sometimes be discovered as the cause of communication issues.
 Therapy is suggested for couples struggling to communicate effectively.